 sudo reboot

-Step 6: Verifying the Swap Partition:
+Step 6: Verify the Swap Partition

 free -h